-This option specifies a list of paths that are used to search for the ARM standard C and C++ libraries.
+This option specifies a list of paths that the linker uses to search for the ARM standard C and C++ libraries.

-You can also use the ARMCCnLIB environment variable to specify the path for the parent directory containing the ARM libraries is specified by , where nn is the version of the compilation tools installed.
-For example.ARMCC5LIB.
+You can also use the ARMCCnLIB environment variable to specify the path for the parent directory containing the ARM libraries, where n is the version of the compilation tools installed.
+For example, ARMCC5LIB.
 Any paths specified with --libpath override the path specified by the environment variable.